 A B B Y .
 Z A N

 I am an urban planner, researcher, and engagement specialist committed to the collaborative, imaginative pursuit of more equitable, just, and sustainable cities.
-I am an urban planner at WXY, where I work on projects with a wide range of clients in the public and private sectors.
+I am an Associate and Urban Planner at WXY, where I work on projects with a wide range of clients in the public and private sectors.
 I hold an M.S. in Design and Urban Ecologies from Parsons School of Design, The New School.

 I developed Climate of Change, an action research project and design prototype for collaboratively envisioning and planning climate resilience in Washington, D.C.
 Other recent projects include Shifting Foundations, a design and policy brief project about post-disaster aid and social cohesion in The Rockaways, NY, and a research project with community planners in San Juan, Puerto Rico about participation and equity in disaster mitigation, supported by a grant from the Zolberg Institute.
 Other research and design highlights include The Housing Issue, a community gazette about housing inequity and cooperative economies in Sunset Park, Brooklyn, and Who is the Renaissance For?, an action research project about arts and gentrification in Newark, New Jersey.